 Vehicles for our families to get to work are an essential part of our successful resettlement program.
 Studies show that low income people with cars are twice as likely to find a job and four times as likely to stay employed.
 In addition, unreliable transportation is one of the primary reasons why they lose their jobs.
 Our families arrive with only one or two suitcases each, and limited abilities to get to jobs or appointments.

-You can help with our Wheels for Work program by donating your used vehicle, or helping to fundraise for a modest car grant.
+You can help by donating your used vehicle, or helping to fundraise for this program.

 There are many fun ways the community can help fund the first month's rent, food or a modest vehicle to help a newly-arrived Afghan, Iraqi or Kurdish wartime ally family to Rochester.
 Schools, social clubs, families have all thought of meaningful creative ways to help a family who arrives with only clothes, and dreams of a new life in Rochester.